patchthecode/patchthecode.github.io/Installation.md

 end
 ```

-Save, and head back to terminal and run: **pod install**
+Save, and head back to terminal and run: **pod install**.
 If all Went well, installation should be complete.
 Close the XCodeproject, and instead reopen it using the **workspace** file which generated when installation was completed.
 Done.

 ### 2. Installing via Carthage